A downloadable roguelike

 NO Random environment generation

 Thank goodness this specifies random environment generation.
-Other random elements are fine, but the map (and generally the placement of things in it) is predetermined & designed.
+Other random elements are fine, but the environment (map and layout?) is predetermined & designed.

 The world is not represented by a uniform grid of tiles.